-What does a professional, consultant, executive or entrepreneur have in common, seeing that business success is a common key performance indicator – the need for a compelling value proposition.
+What does a professional, consultant, executive or entrepreneur have in common, seeing that business success is a common driver and key performance indicator – the need for a compelling value proposition.

 In the blog post “Your Value Proposition” we discussed four simple elements of a value proposition being:

 We concluded that in presenting your value proposition, it is your responsibility to adapt to situations as needed and to ensure that you can validate the actual need, have reassurance that the approach will work, know that the benefits as real and that you are a competitive player in the market.
 How well you can demonstrate agility in aligning the right value proposition to the customer, will determine your success in business.